Mint Club Price Hits $0.0000 on Top Exchanges (MINT)

 Buying and Selling Mint Club

-It is usually not possible to purchase alternative cryptocurrencies such as Mint Club directly using U.S. dollars.
-Investors seeking to trade Mint Club should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Mint Club directly using U.S. dollars.
+Investors seeking to acquire Mint Club should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Mint Club using one of the aforementioned exchanges.

 Receive News & Updates for Mint Club Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Mint Club and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.